22 historically women’s colleges have formal policies that admit at least some trans students:

 Sweet Briar College: Applicants must have birth certificates that indicate that they are female (personal communication, 12/7/21).

-In addition, Meredith College and Trinity Washington University do not indicate their policies toward trans students, but likely discriminate against trans women applicants because neither includes “gender identity” in its nondiscrimination policy.
+In addition, Meredith College does not indicate its policy toward trans students, but likely discriminates against trans women applicants because it does not include “gender identity” in its nondiscrimination policy.

 Stephens College: “the College will stop admitting and enrolling students who were born female but who now identify as men or who are transitioning from female to male. . . .
 A student whose sex or gender identity transitions after enrollment such that it is no longer consistent with the College’s policies will be allowed to remain at the institution only to complete the current semester.
 Evidence of such transition may include self-identification as a man; change of legal name with the intent of identifying as a man; or physical transition to male associated with hormone therapy or a surgical process.”